- The consul Marcus Valerius Laevinus and the Senate bicker about the appointment of a dictator;

 Elated by his victory, the king marched on to Dyme in Achaea, where the Aetolian garrison was quickly expelled.
 The Macedonians and Achaeans then joined forces and invaded Elis.
 The Eleans were allied to Rome, but had so far mostly been idle.
 Galba nevertheless came to their aid and, unbeknownst to Philippos, put 4.000 men ashore during the night.
 When the king realised the Roman presence in the Elean army, it was too late to break off the confrontation.
 Philippos himself fought in the front ranks until his horse was brought down by a javelin.
 The king and his bodyguards fought on bravely, but in the end he had to flee on another horse.
 The invasion of Elis had ended in defeat.
 Philippos retreated to his homelands, while Galba sailed to Aigina where he met King Attalos.

 This year, Publius Cornelius Scipio decided to strike deep into Carthaginian territory in Spain.
 Scipio knew that there were still three Carthaginian armies in the peninsula.
-Together, these outnumbered him by a large margin, so the Roman commander had to prevent them from ever uniting their forces.
+Together, these outnumbered him by a large margin, so the Roman commander had to prevent the Carthaginians from ever uniting their forces.
 Defeating them in turn would take up a lot of time, and the individual Carthaginian armies might try to evade battle and wait for reinforcements.
 What Scipio needed was a stunning and decisive victory, and he would get it.
 His target was the rich city of Carthago Nova (modern Cartagena), which was over 450 kilometres south of the Roman camp at Tarraco.
 This was a large distance, but Scipio learned that the three Carthaginian armies were even further away and spread out across the peninsula.
 Each of these armies was at least a ten days march away from Carthago Nova and none of them were near the coast.
 Leaving Marcus Junius Silanus behind with a small force, Scipio decided to take the risk and crossed the Ebro with 25.000 infantry and 2.500 cavalry, on his way to everlasting glory.
 Scipio gave command of the fleet to his friend Gaius Laelius and ordered him to sail along the coast and arrive at Carthago Nova at the same time as the army.

 Both Polybius and Livius claim that Scipio and Laelius arrived at Carthago Nova on the seventh day after crossing the Ebro.
 This was quite an achievement, and it is not impossible that the march actually took up some more time.
 Carthago Nova was not an exceptionally large city.
 It had perhaps 10.000-15.000 inhabitants and was protected by a 1.000 men strong garrison led by one Mago (not Hannibal’s brother).
 The city had excellent port facilities and was an important arms and supplies depot.
 The Carthaginians also kept their treasury for the war in Spain here and dozens of hostages from tribes all over Spain had been brought to Carthago Nova as well.
 There was no doubt that the city had formidable natural defences.
 It was located on a peninsula and only connected to the mainland by a narrow isthmus.
 On the south and west side, it was surrounded by the sea, and on the north side and part of the east side by a lagoon.
 Scipio approached the city from the east and made his camp there on the Hill of Mercurius.
 The general held a speech for his men, offering them lavish rewards if they fought bravely and telling them that it was the god Neptunus himself who had inspired him to undertake this operation.
 The god had appeared to him in a dream, he said, and would show a sign of his aid during the upcoming battle.